BiTaksi/node-async/README.md

 - easy functions
 - makes code more readable
+- helps against the callback hell

+This is not a complete new module but more an extension to the [async](https://github.com/caolan/async) library by caolan.
+I decided to wrap it instead of fork it to let the development of both parts be more independent.
+So I don't need to update this library to get bugfixes of the core.

 It is one of the modules of the [Alinex Universe](http://alinex.github.io/node-alinex) following the code standards defined there.